I am a grown ass woman.

 I know this.
 I have the gray roots and the beginnings of some crow’s feet to back this up.
 The fact that I’m grown doesn’t always mean much when my inner child takes over.

-I wrote a blog post about being the adult child of a narcissist (ACON) last week and it seemed to touch a nerve.
+I wrote a blog post about being the adult child of a narcissist (ACON) which seemed to touch a nerve.
 Apparently, there are a lot of us out there and I decided that maybe this topic wasn’t over with yet.

 I am not an expert in how to DEAL with being the child of a narcissist.
 I am, however, an expert at BEING an adult child of a narcissist.

-But still, I’m terrified of disagreeing with anyone or displeasing anyone and it MAKES.
+But still, I’m terrified of disagreeing with anyone or displeasing anyone which MAKES.
 ME.
 CRAZY.
 I need to find a way to help that little girl inside me understand that she doesn’t have to be afraid more.

 I’m a grown ass woman.